-Not long ago I was on the phone with one of my old Army buddies.
+Not long ago, I was on the phone with one of my old Army buddies whom I will call Mary.
 Our conversation was amazing.
-We talked about the good parts of life, the bad parts of life and the struggle with the ‘in-between’ of distinctly different worlds.
-This is my poor effort to describe the profound challenges that person faces.
+We talked about the good parts of life, the bad parts of life, and the struggle with the ‘in-between’ of distinctly different worlds.
+This is my poor effort to describe the profound challenges that a person faces.

-I’m saying this NOT because I expect you to understand, help me or accept me or even care.
+I’m saying this NOT because I expect you to understand, help me, accept me, or even care.
 I understand this topic is hard for people and few people can relate or understand.
 Your role for me right now is to listen and do nothing.
-Believe me, I am taking all necessary steps to get myself back on track.
+Believe me, I am taking all the necessary steps to get myself back on track.
 No intervention or recommendation for resources required.
-Despite how contradictory that might be, doing nothing and just being here, listening, is enough to provide a judgment free safe space for me to share.
+Despite how contradictory that might be, doing nothing and just being here, listening, is enough to provide a judgment-free safe space for me to share.
 Likewise, this is simply something that I need to ride through.
 I’ve been here before and I will get through this again.
 Right now, I can only invite you into a small part of my very complicated life.

 I am generally great at keeping my home life separate from my work life.
 However, sometimes I fail and fail miserably (that’s usually how it happens.
 Why fail a little when you can fail all the way right?).
 Life is manageable when I compartmentalize my life.
 Keeping my worlds separate comes from years of training and practice.
 This was an essential skill in raising kids alone, serving in the army or working 2 or 3 jobs and going to school at the same time.
 It was hard to be a soldier and raise kids at the same time—going to work to be a warrior and come home to be a nurturer.
 They are opposite worlds that require different and very distinct roles.
 To manage this, my life has to fit into organized, structured compartments where nothing mixes.
 My personal life and my ambitions are separate from life at work.
 At work I have it all together—I’m confident, a straight shooter, competent, fearless, strong, a go-getter, I talk a lot and I talk loudly.
 At home, I am not this way.
 When I’m not at work—I’m a squish, softy, romantic.
 I enjoy my sappy girly TV shows as much as I enjoy my action movies.
 But at home, I have very little to say—I am shy; I am quiet, introspective, contemplative, and prefer no excitement—in fact, the more mundane and boring the better.
 When I’m out and about, I can feel emotional, insecure, and scared—to me, the world is a terrifying and dangerous place, full of scary and dangerous people.